loganpkinfosec/omni-reverse-payload-generator/README.md

 ### **What Is It?**
-**Omni-Reverse-Payload-Generator** is a versatile and powerful tool designed for penetration testers and security professionals.
-It allows you to quickly generate reverse shell payloads offline using various programming languages and shells, such as Bash, Python, PowerShell, and more.
-The tool supports advanced encoding techniques, making it effective for bypassing security controls like Web Application Firewalls (WAFs).
+**Omni-Reverse-Payload-Generator** Is a versatile and powerful tool that enables security professionals to quickly generate reverse shell payloads offline using various programming languages and shells.
+What sets this tool apart is its ability to seamlessly integrate advanced encoding techniques directly within the generated output, ensuring the payloads are pre-encoded to effectively bypass security measures like Web Application Firewalls (WAFs) without the need for additional steps.

 ### **Key Features**
 - **Multiple Reverse Payload Generation**: Quickly generate payloads for various environments, including Bash, Netcat, Perl, Python, PowerShell, and MSSQL, ensuring compatibility with different target systems.